progval/ircv3-specifications/extensions/filehost.md

 ## Architecture

-This specification introduces the `draft/FILEHOST` isupport token.
+This specification introduces the `draft/FILEHOST` RPL_ISUPPORT token.
+Please see https://modern.ircdocs.horse/#feature-advertisement for what an RPL_ISUPPORT token is.

-Its value MUST be a (possibly empty) space-separated list of URIs, and they SHOULD use either the `http` or `https` schemes.
+Its value MUST be a (possibly empty) comma-separated list of URIs, and they SHOULD use either the `http` or `https` schemes.

 Clients SHOULD ignore any value that isn't a URI, or a URI that does not use either of these schemes.